 - Preheat the oven to 350 degrees.
 Lightly grease an 8X8-inch or 9X9-inch baking pan.
 Place the rice in the prepared pan and pour in the liquid.
 Stir to equally distribute the rice.
 Cover tightly with a double layer of aluminum foil and bake for 1 hour and 10 minutes.

 - Remove from the oven and let sit for five minutes before removing the aluminum foil and fluffing with a fork.
 If your rice still has a bit of liquid on the bottom or conversely, if it is dried out, adjust the baking time up or down to make changes.

-This recipe doubles beautifully for a 9X13-inch pan.
+Doubling: this recipe doubles beautifully for a 9X13-inch pan.

-Variations: Before baking, slice one small yellow onion into dices or half moons and caramelize and brown in 1 teaspoon of olive oil until golden and soft (about 10 minutes in a nonstick skillet).
+Variations: before baking, slice one small yellow onion into dices or half moons and caramelize and brown in 1 teaspoon of olive oil until golden and soft (about 10 minutes in a nonstick skillet).
 Stir onion into rice and broth mixture and bake according to recipe.

-After removing rice from the oven and letting it sit for five minutes, remove aluminum foil and stir in the zest and juice from 1 lemon, 1/2 cup grated fresh Parmesan cheese, 1 tablespoon sugar and 1/2 apple, finely diced.
+Lemon Variation: after removing rice from the oven and letting it sit for five minutes, remove aluminum foil and stir in the zest and juice from 1 lemon, 1/2 cup grated fresh Parmesan cheese, 1 tablespoon sugar and 1/2 apple, finely diced.